combatcovid19/hackathon-covid-assessment-ui/README.md

 ## Steps to execute this Proect.
-1. clone "https://github.com/combatcovid19/hackathon-covid-assessment-ui" in your machine.
+1. clone "https://github.com/rajeev37/covid19-ui" in your machine.
-2. cd hackathon-covid-assessment-ui
+2. cd covid19-ui
 3. Run "npm install"
 4. Run "npm start"
 5. Open [http://localhost:9000](http://localhost:9000) to view it in the browser.